mauriciocoder/tesorio-scraper/README.md

 ### Setup

-Before running the batch or exposing the api, the application needs its dependencies installed, DDL script executed (migration) and the units tests passed.
+Before running the batch or exposing the API, the application needs its dependencies installed, DDL script executed (migration) and the unit tests passed.

 1. Install all dependencies: